 While the idea of eating poop might seem disgusting to most (hopefully all) humans, it’s actually a very common practice in the animal world.
 So common, in fact, that there’s a term for eating poop.

 Cecotropes – Special Edible Feces

-Your rabbit’s normal poop that’s being ejected throughout the day doesn’t provide any nutritional value, which is why you don’t see your rabbit eating it.
+Your rabbit’s normal poop that’s being passed throughout the day doesn’t provide any nutritional value, which is why you don’t see your rabbit eating it.
 However, the cecotropes that your rabbit excretes at night are loaded with important nutrients.

 A secondary reason for this additional digestive process is to ensure the rabbit’s digestion goes smoothly.
-Since rabbits can’t vomit, this process must continue without a hitch, as the rabbit will likely die if anything gets stuck in its digestive tract.
+Since rabbits can’t vomit, this process must continue without a hitch, as the rabbit will likely die if anything gets stuck in their digestive tract.

 Featured Image Credit: T. M. McCarthy, Shutterstock